elcorto/dotcp/README.md

 single shell script used to keep a dotfiles repo and a target machine in sync.

+There are some helper scripts for managing machine-specific branches.

 ## Features

 * copy files from a dotfiles repo to a target location (e.g. `$HOME`)